sdraeger/DDA.jl/README.md

 The parser implements the same transformation as dda-py and dda-rs:
 1. Skip first 2 columns
 2. Take every 4th column from the remaining data
-3. Transpose to get [channels/scales × timepoints] format
+3. Transpose to get [channels × timepoints] format

 ## API Reference